-This study will include 4 periods, a Screening Period (2 to 5 weeks), an Initial Treatment Period (16 weeks), a Maintenance Treatment Period (36 weeks), and a SFU Period (20 weeks after the final dose of IMP).
-After completion of the Maintenance Treatment Period, eligible subjects will be allowed to enroll in an open-label study.
-Subjects enrolling into the open-label study will not have the PS0009 SFU Visit.
+This study will include 4 periods, a Screening Period (2 to 5 weeks), a placebo-controlled Initial Treatment Period (16 weeks), a placebo-controlled Randomized-Withdrawal Period (40 weeks), and a SFU Period (20 weeks after the final dose of IMP).
+After completing the study, eligible subjects will be allowed to enroll in an open-label study.
+Subjects enrolling into the open-label study will not have the PS0013 SFU Visit.